s4u/sign-maven-plugin/src/site/markdown/key-prepare.md

 gpg --armor --export-secret-keys 0C5CEA1C96038404!
 ```

-output of this command you can store in `~/.m2/sign-key.asc` or set as `SING_KEY` environment variable.
+output of this command you can store in `~/.m2/sign-key.asc` or set as `SIGN_KEY` environment variable.

-`sing-maven-plugin` by default will try load private key from this place.
+`sign-maven-plugin` by default will try load private key from this place.

 ## Creating a new subkey

-`sing-maven-plugin` support signing by `subkey` instead of master key.
+`sign-maven-plugin` supports signing by `subkey` instead of master key.

-There are many articles explaining what is `subkeys` and those advantage and disadvantage,
+There are many articles explaining what `subkeys` is and its advantages and disadvantages,
-so please look for it yourself if you not familiar with `subkeys`
+so please look for it yourself if you're not familiar with `subkeys`.

-We have master key, so we need edit it
+We have master key, so we need to edit it

 ```shell
 gpg --edit-key 0C5CEA1C96038404